copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - You will only abuse Wisdom when trying to clumsily throw weapons without the proper launcher when you actually perceive you're throwing them at a monster, but the Wisdom penalty now happens 100% of the time instead of 20%.
+- It is no longer possible to levelport downwards or teleport within the same level in the Quest before the nemesis is killed.

 ### Interface changes